Philip Goddard

 'Favourite' and influential writers

-While I've never really enjoyed Shakespeare, I think his work was influential in showing me how a story line could be filled with all manner of allusions and deeper layers of meaning, so providing a treasurehouse of experience for those who are prepared to re-read the work and look below the surface.
+While I've never really enjoyed Shakespeare, I think his work was influential in showing me how a story line could be filled with an intricate web of allusions and deeper layers of meaning, so providing a treasure house of experience for those who are prepared to re-read the work and look below the surface.
 This is very much a feature of most of my own literary writing, though developed in my own quite different way.

-I'm sure there are many wonderful writers out there, but as an active creative artist myself I simply don't have the time and resources to locate their work and read it - and these days what reading time I have is given primarily to books on self realization and healing, not fiction.
+I'm sure there are many wonderful writers out there, but as an active creative artist myself I simply don't have the time and resources to locate their work and read it — and these days what reading time I have is given primarily to computer and hiking magazines, not fiction!
+For a year or two after I became enlightened (1997) I spent a lot of time reading books by very highly regarded / revered Tibetan Buddhist so-called 'Masters', and am enormously glad that I did, because that caused me to become progressively alienated from their whole mindset, which I quickly saw to be full of belief, illusory realities, and emotionally based control agenda.

-As to poets - you may not believe this, but for the most part I do not read or particularly enjoy poetry.
-This fact has brought me harsh criticism from time to time on account of my writing poetry.
+As to poets — you may not believe this, but for the most part I don't read or particularly enjoy poetry.
+This fact has brought me harsh criticism from time to time on account of my writing poetry over some years.
 According to various people I'm not entitled to communicate things to other beings in poetic form unless I read other poets' work widely too, and so therefore, I'm told, I'm very arrogant.
-Hmmm...
-Yes...
+Hmmm… Yes…

-Let's bear in mind that, whatever the correctness or otherwise of such criticisms of me, they first and foremost reflect something that the criticizers don't like about themselves - we are all 'mirrors' to each other.
-If the criticizers, instead of overtly criticizing, subjected their criticizing thoughts to inquiry using The Work, they would wonderfully transform their own lives.
+Let's bear in mind that, whatever the correctness or otherwise of such criticisms of me, they first and foremost reflect something that the criticizers don't like about themselves — in an important sense we are all 'mirrors' to each other.
+If the criticizers, instead of overtly criticizing, subjected their criticizing thoughts to inquiry using The Work, or better, 'zapped' them by use of the Grounding Point method, they would wonderfully transform their own lives through clearing the issues of theirs that were causing them to criticize.

 'Favourite' painters

-Although not tremendously versed in the work of the great painters, I can list a small number who have made a deep impression upon me or / and with whom I feel an affinity.
+Although not tremendously versed in the work of the great painters, I can list a small number who've made a deep impression upon me or / and with whom I feel an affinity.
 I shall no doubt add a few more as I remember or discover them.
 These are not listed in any deliberate order of preference.
+Dalí and de Chirico in particular have emerged strongly recognisably in two of my novels — respectively Still Life With Strangled Porcupines and Forbidden Flood Warning, and Magritte was influential in my Symphony 5 (Magritte Gallery).

 • Robert Lenkiewicz